 Let's start with the big guys.
 If your landscape has the scale that can handle tall trees, I suggest Colorado Blue Spruce or Frasier Fir.
 The spruce will reach about 100 ft tall when fully mature.
 The foliage can be blue, blue-green or all green.
 The Frasier fir (abies fraseri) could grow to 60 feet in height, and you are probably familiar with the soft, shiny, green foliage with the silvery underside.
 Both of these varieties should be about six feet tall in eight years or so, if you start with three- or four-year seedlings.
 Yes, these will be tall trees and will eventually shade a large area beneath them, so bear that in mind when planning your evergreen garden.

 If the "big guys" seem likely to overpower your landscape, consider some smaller varieties that you can find at your garden center or from online sources.
-If you need more specific advice for your zone, drop an e-mail to [email protected] and I'll be glad to offer some suggestions.

 Moving down the size scale, I suggest you look at Big Sage (artemisia tridentata) which grows to a height of three or four feet and always makes me think of old western movies.
 Big Sage has silver-grey foliage and strongly aromatic foliage that I find really delightful!
 Another similar shrub is Sand Sage and this, too, produces a wonderful aroma.
 The wispy, upright branches move with the slightest breeze, and I find the sight of the gently waving foliage to be a very soothing vision.
 You might also want to investigate some of the juniper varieties such as Chinese Juniper and Pfitzer Juniper.